For information about teletherapy & virtual services, due to COVID-19, please visit: https://adep.tcnj.edu/covid-19-resources/

 I’m Joe Hadge, Assistant Director of the Alcohol and Drug Education Program (ADEP) at The College of New Jersey.
-One of the goals of ADEP is to promote healthy lifestyles and responsible decision making.
+Our goal is to promote healthy lifestyles and responsible decision making.
 ADEP supports an environment where students have an awareness of choice and understand the consequences in deciding to use alcohol and/or other drugs.

 I want to take a moment to address a few key topics related to alcohol use, specifically areas pertinent to our TCNJ students.
 Over the 18 years I’ve been working with TCNJ students, a common yet problematic trend I encounter is students gauging the amount they drink by the infamous “red cup.”
 Most of the time when students are sanctioned to come to my office, I’ll ask them what kind of cup they were drinking out of the night of the incident that led to our meeting.
 More often than not, students will say that they were using a red Solo cup.
 Most red Solo cups are between 16 -18 ounces, (oftentimes students think they are 12 ounces, which is the standard unit of measurement for a cup of beer when determining blood alcohol concentrations (BACs)).
 Therefore, students don’t understand why they became so intoxicated after consuming what they thought were two drinks.
 In actuality, what they thought was two drinks could have really been closer to three or more drinks.
 Based on the faulty red cup method of measuring, a person who thinks they are having four drinks is actually having almost six drinks.
 You can see how quickly those extra ounces add up.
 When hard alcohol, such as vodka, enters the picture, and students make mixed drinks in these red Solo cups, they tend to fill the red cups with more hard alcohol than they would if they were using a smaller (standard) cup.
 It’s pretty easy to lose track of how much you’ve had if you’re not using a standard cup size.
 If you are choosing to drink, please be aware of the size of the glass you are drinking out of so you can keep track of how much you’ve had.
 Two red cups with vodka in them could easily add up to 6 drinks or more!